gaggioaxel/ekeel/mkdocs/remote/pull.md

 ```
 *Note: If github credentials are not valid or you want to use your own credentials...*

+!!!warning
+    If you made any change to the environment distribution packages then follow [this guide](../platforms/annotator/deploy.md#update-and-setup-video-annotation-app) to update the Annotator or [this guide](../platforms/augmentator/deploy.md#update-and-setup-video-augmentation-app) to update the Augmentator

 ### Bug: Provided github credentials are not valid
 You can use your own github credentials: